- No information available to the operators

 - We can not evaluate compliance with standards for data protection without knowing data about operators.

 I was often asked if I had the VPNProvider securevpn.to know.
-According to my readers, "A really great one VPN Service and offers absolute anonymity. ".
-Of course, this is a reason for me to take a closer look at this provider.
+According to my readers: “A really great one VPN Service and offers absolute anonymity. ”.
+Of course that's a reason to take a closer look at this provider.

 Who is behind it?

 The first thing that strikes you is that the provider does not indicate a company identification, not even a location of the establishment.
 Imprint is missing here completely.
 This is of course already a special situation, if one therefore does not know who actually operates the service and according to which legal framework this is also to be evaluated.

 Of course, a provider without an imprint always means a certain risk for the integrity of the use!

 |Server locations||Locations in 24 different states more than 30 + available active servers|

 |VPNprotocols||OpenVPN UDP & TCP up to 256-bit, SOCKS5 Proxy, STunnel|

 |DNS leak||Only with client for Windows|